LinkWellNodes/Documentation/docs/about/About.md

 Derek is based primarily in Boston, Massachusetts, but spends half the year in San Diego, California, enjoying the sunny weather and outdoor sports.

-## Our Story
+## Company Background

-LinkWell Node's story began shortly after the 2022 Chainlink Oracle Olympics - a global competition of 30 professional teams vying for the right to become the next official Chainlink node operator.
+LinkWell Nodes was incepted shortly after the 2022 Chainlink Oracle Olympics - a global competition of 30 professional teams vying for the right to become the next official Chainlink node operator.
 As individual participants during the competition, Ken and Derek ended up tying for third place - passing every challenge that Chainlink threw at them, but just barely missing out on the bonus points which cinched the victory for the winning team.
 After the competition, Derek and Ken decided to join forces, each noticing the strengths, capabilities, and professionalism in the other.
 Shortly after, LinkWell Nodes was formed.

 Derek and Ken went to the drawing board, designing and engineering a scalable, redundant, and re-usable Chainlink node deployment model from the ground up.
-After a year of aggressive engineering efforts in the infrastructure, monitoring, and cypersecurity space, phase 1 of their infrastructure solution was fully-deployed and ready for production.
-Fully-aware that this was but the first of many future missions, LinkWell nodes charged head-first into the public sphere to help Chainlink fulfill its quest - as any true Link Marines would.
+After a year of aggressive engineering efforts in the infrastructure, monitoring, and cypersecurity space, their infrastructure solution was fully-deployed and ready for production.

-After spinning up 14 mainnet chains, 13 testnet chains, over 130 direct request jobs - with robust documentation to boot - LinkWell Nodes's current mission is to deliver secure, reliable, and timely data on-chain for their Web3 clientele, all while continuing to innovate on the back-end and support the community on the front-end.
-LinkWell Nodes has its eyes set on eventually becoming an official Chainlink node operator, but more importantly, covets the position of being recognized as the most reliable, communicative, and passionate Node Operator team present in the Chainlink (and broader Web3) ecosystem.
+Having now established robust custom data feeds on 14 mainnet and 13 testnet blockchains, LinkWell Nodes is committed to delivering secure, reliable, and timely on-chain data services to their Web3 customers, alongside continuous backend innovation and proactive community support.
+LinkWell Nodes has its eyes set on eventually becoming an official Chainlink node operator, but more importantly, covets the position of being recognized as the most reliable, communicative, and passionate blockchain node operators present within the Chainlink (and broader Web3) ecosystem.